IBM/packer-plugin-ibmcloud/README.md

 ### - Connection to Linux-based VSIs via SSH
 + Protocol: TCP, Port range: 22-22, Source Type: Any

+## WinRM Setup
+- MUST use `scripts/winrm_setup.ps1` scrips to setup WinRM communication with a Windows VSI's in VPC Infrastructure.

+- MUST use `scripts/undo_winrm.ps1` to revert WinRM configuration to a pristine state.
+Read more about it on [Packer documentation](https://learn.hashicorp.com/tutorials/packer/getting-started-build-image?in=packer/getting-started#a-windows-example)

 ## Microsoft Remote Desktop
 If you want to connect to a Windows-based VSI via Microsoft Remote Desktop, go to VPC Default Security Group and add these two rules:
 + Protocol: TCP, Port range: 3389-3389, Source Type: Any